Canon 1Ds Mark III vs Nikon D4S

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was released into a lower priced segment (19 percent cheaper at launch).

 - More modern: Reflects 6 years and 6 months of technical progress since the 1Ds Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D4S is the clear winner of the contest (10 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D4S is the clear winner of the contest (12 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds Mark III vs Nikon D4S

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.